 - 1.1 The UK Renal Registry (UKRR) was established by the Renal Association to act as a resource in the development of patient care in renal disease. - 1.2 The UKRR acts as a source of comparative data for audit, benchmarking, planning, policy and research.
-The collection and analysis of sequential biochemical and haematological data is a unique feature of the UKRR. - 1.3 The Renal Registry Data Set Specification (RRDSS) defines the data items that are required to be sent from participating renal centres for analysis by the UKRR. - 1.4 Data is collected quarterly to maintain centre-level quality assurance, with the results being published in an annual report. - 1.5 Core activity is funded from commissioning agencies by a capitation fee on renal patients.
+The collection and analysis of sequential biochemical and haematological data is a unique feature of the UKRR. - 1.3 The UK Renal Registry Database System Specification (RRDSS) defines the data items that are required to be sent from participating renal centres for analysis by the UKRR. - 1.4 Data is collected quarterly to maintain centre-level quality assurance, with the results being published in an annual report. - 1.5 Core activity is funded from commissioning agencies by a capitation fee per renal patient.